gitpod-io/leeway/README.md

 ![Leeway](logo.png)

-Leeway is a heavily caching build system for Go, Typescript and Docker projects.
+Leeway is a heavily caching build system for Go, Yarn and Docker projects.
 Its features are:
 - **source dependent versions**: leeway computes the version of a package based on the sources, dependencies and configuration that make up this package.
 There's no need (or means) to manually version packages.
 - **two-level package cache**: leeway caches its build results locally and remotely.
 The remote cache (a Google Cloud Storage bucket) means builds can share their results and thus become drastically faster.
 - **parallel builds**: because leeway understands the dependencies of your packages it can build them as parallel as possible.
-- **built-in support for Typescript and Go**: leeway knows how to link, build and test Typescript and Go packages and applications.
+- **built-in support for Yarn and Go**: leeway knows how to link, build and test Yarn and Go packages and applications.
 This makes building software written in those languages straight forward.
 - **build arguments**: leeway supports build arguments which can parametrize packages at build time.
 We support version dependent arguments (where the version depends on the argument value), component-wide constants and workspace-level defaults.
 - **rich CLI**: leeways CLI supports deep inspection of the workspace and its structure.
 Its output is easy to understand and looks good.